manvinder28/MapLinked/README.md

-MapLinkedin
+MapLinked
 ===========

-MapLinkedin (ChattAR for LinkedIn)
+MapLinked (ChattAR for LinkedIn)